MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-gpu-node-pool.md

 ### Step 3: Download and install the NVIDIA mitigation driver

-The software may include components developed and owned by NVIDIA Corporation or its licensors.
+The software might include components developed and owned by NVIDIA Corporation or its licensors.
 The use of these components is governed by the [NVIDIA end user license agreement](https://www.nvidia.com/content/DriverDownload-March2009/licence.php?lang=us).

 See the [NVIDIA data center documentation](https://docs.nvidia.com/datacenter/tesla/gpu-passthrough/) to download the NVIDIA mitigation driver.
 After downloading the driver, expand the archive and install the mitigation driver on each host machine.